xorvoid/dis86/README.md

 Non-goals:

 - Output code beauty (semantic correctness is more important)
-- Re-compilable to eqivalent binaries
+- Re-compilable to equivalent binaries

 Also, we generally prefer manual configuration/annotation tables to flawed heuristics that will generate incorrect code.